amanrai31/JavaAndDsa/01JAVA/02classObj.md

 **NOTE :** When a method is called it completes all statements, reaches return statement(may or may not return), throws an exception.

-**Memory allocation for method call =>** When a method is called a stack frame (SF) is created within the stack area after that an argumant passed to a local variable & value returned by this method is stored in SF & after execution allocated SF would be deleted .
+**Memory allocation for method call =>** When a method is called a stack frame (SF) is created within the stack area after that an argument passed to a local variable & value returned by this method is stored in SF & after execution allocated SF would be deleted .
 There is stack pointer register which keep track of all SFs, this stack pointer register is managed by JVM.

 -----